Culture: Mongolian or Chinese

 Credit Line: Purchase, Arthur Ochs Sulzberger Gift, 2005

-This helmet appears to date from the late Yuan (1271–1368) to the early Ming dynasty (13681644), a period from which surviving armor is very rare.
-The style of the decoration shows Tibetan and Mongolian influence, while the technique of damascening with flat strips of gold instead of gold wire is found on only a few other pieces.
-The decoration centers on a flaming mandorla engraved with the image of a seated Buddha, flanked on either side by a lotus on a leafy stalk and a large four-clawed dragon.
-On the back half of the helmet, two large dragons flank a flaming pearl.
+Based on its decoration and construction, this helmet appears to date from the late Yuan (1279–1368) to the early Ming dynasty (1368–1644), a period from which surviving armor is very rare.
+The style of decoration exhibits Tibetan and Mongolian influence.
+The technique of damascening with flat strips of gold instead of gold wire is found on only a few other pieces.
+The design centers around a flaming mandorla engraved with the image of a seated Buddha, flanked on each side by a lotus on a leafy stalk and a large four-clawed dragon.
 Other small motifs are interspersed throughout, including flames, clouds, and auspicious symbols from the set known as the Seven Jewels.